 Depending on the risk classification, the AI system may be prohibited, specific requirements must be fulfilled, or users interacting with the AI must be notified about this interaction.
 This applies to any AI system affecting a natural person in the EU.
 Read more about how AI risk is classified in this article.

-Previously, the EU defined an AI system as software developed with machine learning or logic- and knowledge-based approaches that produce content, predictions, recommendations, decisions, or similar output with influence on the environment the AI is interacting with.
-This also includes AI systems that may be part of a hardware device.
+Previously, the EU defined an AI system as software developed with machine learning or logic- and knowledge-based approaches that produce content, predictions, recommendations, decisions, or similar output with influence on the environment the AI is interacting with, including AI systems that may be part of a hardware device.
+This definition was heavily criticized by people in the AI ecosystem, as it could include simpler systems that are not AI systems.

 The EU wants to make sure that citizens are safe from any negative consequences of AI.
 Thus, the EU AI Act aims to help ensure that organizations that use AI to make decisions do not discriminate against people or that these systems are not biased against certain groups based on race, gender, religion, or any other attribute.